Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: System Model

-The server may need to choose multiple activation patterns to serve all the requests.
-This is because it is likely that for a specific pattern $\Bp_j$, some users could not be served at all due to interference from active helpers.
-Moreover, as discussed, we may have multiple choices for codeword creation with every activation pattern.
-Let us assume the number of such choices for activation pattern $\Bp_j$ is $\Sfc(\Bp_j)$.
-We use the term \emph{policy} to refer to a selection of an activation pattern and a codeword creation choice, and $\pi(j,s_j)$ to represent the policy resulting from activation pattern $\Bp_j$ and codeword choice $s_j$, $s_j \in [\Sfc(\Bp_j)]$.
-Clearly, the total number of policies is $\sum_{j \in [2^H]} \Sfc(\Bp_j)$.
-Every policy $\pi(j,c_j)$ results in a rate vector $\Br(j,c_j)$, where the element $k$, $k \in [K]$, in $\Br(j,s_j)$ denotes the rate of user~$u_k$ with policy $\pi(j,s_j)$.
-The network throughput region is defined as the convex hull of all rate vectors, shown by $\mathrm{Conv}(\Br(j,s_j))$.
-The goal is to optimize a fairness function of the rate values, which can be any concave component-wise non-descending function over $\mathrm{Conv}(\Br(j,s_j))$.
+The server may need to choose multiple activation patterns to serve all the requests because it is likely that some users cannot be served for a specific pattern $\Bp_j$ due to interference from active helpers.
+Moreover, as said, we may have multiple choices for codeword creation with every activation pattern.
+We let $\Sfc(\Bp_j)$ denote the number of such choices for a given activation pattern $\Bp_j$.
+A \emph{scheduling decision} $(j,s)$ corresponds to the selection of activation pattern $\Bp_j$ and codeword choice $s \in [\Sfc(\Bp_j)]$.
+As illustrated by the above example, each scheduling decision $(j,s)$ results in an instantaneous rate vector $\Br(j,s)$, where the element $k$, $k \in [K]$, in $\Br(j,s)$ is the number of chunks per slot obtained by user~$u_k$ under decision $(j,s)$.
+A scheduling policy consists of a sequence of scheduling decisions $\{(j_t, s_t) : t = 1, 2, \ldots\}$.
+The throughput rate vector achieved by a given scheduling policy is given by $\bar{\Br} = \lim_{T \rightarrow \infty} \frac{1}{T} \sum_{t = 1}^T \Br(j_t,s_t)$, if such a limit exists.
+It is well-known~\cite{georgiadis2006resource} that the throughput region of the network is given by the convex hull of all instantaneous rate vectors, i.e.,

+and that each point in the throughput region can be achieved by some stationary scheduling policy, i.e., a policy that at each slot chooses (independently over the time slots) decision $(j, s)$ with probability $a(j,s)$.

+Clearly, we are interested in scheduling policies that operate the system on the Pareto boundary of ${\cal R}$.
+However, the choice of the operating point may correspond to different criteria of optimality.
+Following~\cite{georgiadis2006resource}, we are interested in optimizing a network utility function of the per-user throughput rates.
+By choosing as network utility a concave component-wise non-descending function, one can impose a desired criterion of fairness.
 For example, we may choose any function from the alpha-fairness family~\cite{fairness}: for $\alpha = 1$, we get proportional fairness; for $\alpha = 0$, we get sum-rate (unfair); and for $\alpha \rightarrow \infty$, we get max-min (hard) fairness.
-In this paper, for the sake of brevity, we chose the proportional fairness function $\Sff = \sum_k \log(r_k)$ as our metric, where $r_k$ is the time-averaged delivery rate of user ~$u_k$ (usually referred to as the `throughput rate’).
+Here, for the sake of brevity, we chose the proportional fairness function $\Sff = \sum_k \log(\bar{\Br}[k])$.